mjasinski128/cfn-auto-adjusting-budget/README.md

 This removes guess work and allows to easily target increase in your spend.

 Cloud Formation (CFN) resource for it is expected in future but is not yet supported, we have only web console and SDKs.
 CFN is extensible and in this particular case we will be using Custom Resources (https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources-lambda.html).
 Custom Resource is essentially a user defined construct in CFN template that is fully programmable, in order to create, update or delete this new resource it invokes an AWS Lambda function that performs all the work.
-This implementastion uses Python SDK for AWS.
+This implementation uses Python SDK for AWS.

 ### Prerequisites ###